andrewzhyee/personalsite/content/project/screenlife/index.md

 ---
-title: Media Use and Child and Adolescent Well-Being
+title: Youth and Digital Media Research Lab
-summary: These research projects aim to understand how media use and consumption affect children and adolescents' health and well-being.
+summary: The research projects under the Youth and Digital Media Research Lab aim to understand how media use and consumption affect children and adolescents' development and well-being.
 tags:
 - Children and Adolescents
 - Well-being